|“We mourn in black” – (Shakespeare)

 must not visit other family members or friends, must not attend social functions like

-the family member is being cremated, hence usually close family and friends will
+member is being cremated, hence usually close family and friends will provide food

 If the death has occurred away from home and there is a delay in the cremation